hoereth/i18n-maven-plugin/doc/README_STRINGS.md

-# Getting Started with an XCode project
+# Getting Started with an XCode project with String Files

 ## pom.xml